Kotlin/kotlin-wasm-examples/README.md

 * [Browser Example](browser-example#kotlinwasm-browser-example) -- A simple app showing "Hello World" in the browser using DOM API.
 * [Node.js Example](nodejs-example#kotlinwasm-nodejs-example) -- A simple app printing "Hello World" in the Node.js.
 * [KoWasm](https://github.com/kowasm/kowasm) -- Server-side and full stack development with Kotlin and WebAssembly leveraging WASI and Component Model.
-* [WASI Example](wasi-example#kotlinwasm-wasi-example) -- A simple app using WASI API in the Node.js.
+* [WASI Example](wasi-example#kotlinwasm-wasi-example) -- A simple app using WASI API in the Node.js and Deno.

 ## Build and run